xactuary/Amazon_Vine_Analysis/README.md

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/ttl_n_gt50pct.PNG)

-With over 58,000 helpful reviews outside the Vine program, the non-Vine review data set is significantly more credible than the Vine dataset.
+With 14,477 helpful reviews outside the Vine program, the non-Vine review data set is significantly more credible than the Vine dataset.

 2. The following table shows the percent of reviews by star rating for non-Vine program reviews:

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/vine_n_pct.PNG)

-So there are 41,060 5 star reviews from non-Vine members.
+So there are 8,212 5 star reviews from non-Vine members.

-3. These reviews show that about 70% of non-Vine participant reviews have been given 5 stars.
-This is slightly higher than the Vine review percents but still in the same ballpark.
-In addition, 18% of the reviews rank the products as 4 stars.
-So the positive results total 88% which is almost exactly the same as the Vine review dataset.
+3. These reviews show that about 57% of non-Vine participant reviews have been given 5 stars.
+This is the same as the Vine review percent.
+In addition, 19% of the reviews rank the products as 4 stars.
+So the positive results total 75% which is lower than the Vine dataset.

 ### COMPARISON OF VINE VS NON-VINE RESULTS